You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 - “You did it—you put on your jacket!”

 The main takeaway?
-Descriptive praise still supports and highlights positive behavior and a sense of accomplishment, but without judging the action.
+Descriptive praise supports and highlights positive behavior and a sense of accomplishment, but without judging the action.
 We can encourage a growth mindset simply by describing what we see rather than expressing our opinions.

 2. Ask questions

-Instead of capping the discussion with “good job,” what if you kept asking questions instead?
+Instead of capping the discussion with “Good job,” what if you kept asking questions instead?

 Encouraging children is still possible without telling them what to feel or putting an end to their work.